 The Limitations Act allows persons claiming to have a cause of action to apply to a court for leave to extend a limitation period to allow the issue of court proceedings.
 Similar provisions apply to such cases whether the cause of action arose before or after the commencement of the WLAAIRA (see s 23A, pt IIA, div 3 respectively).
 Both provisions allow a court to extend such limitation periods if it decides it is “just and reasonable” to do so.

-In considering such applications, the courts must take into account a number of different factors such as the length of and reasons for the plaintiff’s delay in taking action.
-Again, the factors to be taken into account are very similar in both provisions.
+In considering such applications, the courts must take into account several different factors, such as the length of and reasons for the plaintiff’s delay in taking action.
+The factors to be taken into account are very similar in both provisions.
 However, the WLAAIRA adds some further factors for a court to specifically take into account, such as whether the passage of time has prejudiced a fair trial of the claim.